ADVISORY-Reuters sports awards and year-enders

-SYDNEY, April 13 A series of 11 country towns across the Australian state of Victoria has launched what it says is a "revolutionary" bid to host the Commonwealth Games in 2030.
+LONDON, April 21 Britain's most decorated female Olympian Katherine Grainger was named on Friday as the new chair of UK Sport.

-LONDON Dec 18 We will publish the results of the Reuters sports awards, voted for by the agency's journalists around the world, at 1900 GMT.
+LONDON Dec 28 We will re-publish the results of the Reuters sports awards, voted for by the agency's journalists around the world, on Dec 29.

-Alongside the results we will publish a series of profiles, interviews and factboxes relating to the winners.
+Alongside the results we will publish a series of profiles and factboxes relating to the winners.

 The award categories are: